 The photochemistry scheme is based on the EMEP MSC-W chemistry scheme (Simpson et al., 2012), with a modified scheme for isoprene, based on the so-called Carter-1 mechanism (Carter, 1996; Langner et al., 1998).
-The SOA description is based on Hodzic et al., 2016 (Atmos.
-Chem.
-Phys.
-2016, 16, 7917).
+The MATCH gas phase mechanism has been revised to consider new recommendations for reaction rates from IUPAC and the EmChem19 mechanism (Bergström et al., 2022).
+The SOA description is based on (Hodzic et al., 2016).